ZIYU-DEEP/Papers-on-Anomaly-Detection-in-NeurIPS-2020/README.md

 # NIPS-2020-Paper-on-Anomaly-Detection
 A list of all papers related to anomaly detection in NeurIPS 2020.

+A common finding from those papers – some anomaly detection models can assign low anomaly scores to (thus bias the detection performance on) certain anomalies (e.g. anomalies that the models haven't been trained on).

+Common explanations:
-A common findings from those papers – some anomaly detection models can assign low anomaly scores (thus fail to detect) certain anomalies.
-And a common explanation is that the features learned by such models are often *low-level* while the aforementioned anomalies often differ from normal data on *high-level*.
+is that the features learned by such models are often *low-level* while the aforementioned anomalies often differ from normal data on *high-level*.

+## 1. Study of Performance Bias
 **Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features** [[abs](https://arxiv.org/abs/2006.10848)][[pdf](https://arxiv.org/pdf/2006.10848.pdf)][[code](https://github.com/boschresearch/hierarchical_anomaly_detection)]
 *Robin Tibor Schirrmeister, Yuxuan Zhou, Tonio Ball, Dan Zhang*
 > - **Problem**: Deep generative networks trained via maximum likelihood on one image dataset often assign high likelihood on images from another datasets.